-- (a) where interest is paid by the Issuer to a person that is not Irish Resident and is regarded as being resident in an EU Member State (other than Ireland) under the law of that EU Member State, or is a resident of a territory with which Ireland has signed a double taxation agreement under the terms of that agreement, and that interest is paid on an asset covered security within the meaning of section 3 of the 2001 Act (which includes the Securities); or - (b) where discount arises on Securities to a person that is not Irish Resident and is regarded as being resident in an EU Member State (other than Ireland) under the law of that EU Member State, or is a resident of a territory with which Ireland has signed a double taxation agreement under the terms of that agreement.
+- (a) Where the interest is paid on an asset covered security within the meaning of section 3 of the 2001 Act (which includes the securities) and the recipient is either: - (i) a person who is regarded as being resident in an EU Member State (other than Ireland) under the law of that EU Member State, or is a resident of a territory with which Ireland has signed a double taxation agreement under the terms of that agreement; or - (ii) a company which is not resident in Ireland and which is controlled, either directly or indirectly, by persons resident in an EU Member State (other than Ireland) under the law of that EU Member State, or is a resident of a territory with which Ireland has signed a double taxation agreement under the terms of that agreement, and who are not under the control, whether directly or indirectly, of a person who is, or persons who are not so resident; or - (iii) a company the principal class of shares of which is substantially and regularly traded on a recognised stock exchange; or - (b) where discount arises on Securities to a person that is not Irish Resident and is regarded as being resident in an EU Member State (other than Ireland) under the law of that EU Member State, or is a resident of a territory with which Ireland has signed a double taxation agreement under the terms of that agreement.

-Security Holders receiving interest on the Securities that does not fall within the above exemptions may be liable to Irish income tax and the universal social charge on such interest.
+Security Holders receiving interest on the Securities that does not fall within the above exemptions may be liable to Irish income tax and, where applicable, pay related social insurance and universal social charge on such interest.